arturbosch/ags/README.md

 * Nightlight: Should work with (stop/start/status) any systemd user service named "nightlight".
 Obviously you can also change this in the code.

 ### Gnome control center
-`gnome-control-center` is optional.

-The settings icon on any given widget tries to open gnome control center at the section corresponding to the widget function(bluetooth widget -> gnome bluetooth page).
+`gnome-control-center` is neccessary for settings icon to work.
+On any given widget it tries to open gnome control center at the section corresponding to the widget function(bluetooth widget -> gnome bluetooth page).

 #### Gnome control center bluetooh
 For gnome bluetooth to work you need to have `gsd-rfkill` running.
 It is a part of `gnome-settings-daemon`.
 Personally, I have a systemd user service that launches it along with my graphical environement: